hwpengTristin/DRSA-Exo2Ego-VideoSynthesis/README.md

 ## Inference and Training Code

-The code is in preparation and will be open soon.
+The code is being prepared and will be open as soon as the paper is accepted.
 Please stay tuned!

 ## Citation